tableau/hyper-api-samples/Community-Supported/publish-multi-table-hyper/README.md

 ![Community Supported](https://img.shields.io/badge/Support%20Level-Community%20Supported-53bd92.svg)

-__Current Version__: 1.0

 This sample demonstrates how to leverage the Hyper API, Tableau Server Client Library, and Tableau Tools to do the following:
 - Creates a multi-table .hyper file
-- Swaps the newly created extract into a Packaged Data Source file (.tdsx)
+- Swaps the newly created extract into an existing Packaged Data Source file (.tdsx)
 - Publishes the data source to a specified project on Tableau Online/Server

 It should serve as a starting point for anyone looking to automate the publishing process of multi-table extracts and data sources to Tableau.
-The REST API (or TSC) is able to publish single-table hyper files directly to Online/Server, but this is not currently the case for any extract with multiple tables.
+The Tableau Server Client library (TSC) is able to publish single-table hyper files directly to Online/Server, but this is not currently the case for any extract with multiple tables.
 Because of this, there is an important additional step of swapping the newly built hyper file into an existing packaged data source.

 # Get started